 Giving up and running away is not an option during your PhD.
 Developing the tenacity and stamina to persist through difficulties is one skill you’ve got to pick up during your PhD time.
 Those who persist will make it through to the end and get the degree!

 Do you want to learn how to work on your PhD in a better way – avoiding mishaps and typical struggles?
-Join our free webinar ‘The 4 secrets to a successful PhD’.
+Join our free webinar for PhD candidates.

 PS: Shout-out to Nicole Crozier (PhD candidate, Nelson Mandela University, South Africa) for inspiring me to write this blog post!